-LONG-TERM GOAL A CARBON NEUTRAL CITY Operating on 100% Clean Energy During my tenure as Mayor, I have made the sustainability of the City of Phoenix my central goal.
-Now, the City has become one of the most sustainable cities in the U.S. and is working to be an influence globally
+LONG-TERM GOAL A CARBON NEUTRAL CITY Operating on 100% Clean Energy

-by becoming a regenerative and resilient City.
-Take for example our City's action in water stewardship, recycling 84% of the City's wastewater; its nation leading use of alternative fuels for City vehicles; its 32MW of solar on City property, and, most recently, its carbon accreditation program for the City's acclaimed Aviation department.
+2050 GOAL: Reduce carbon pollution from vehicles, buildings, and waste by 80%-90%.
+All new buildings will be "net-positive" in terms of energy and materials.
+At the community scale, we will enhance 15 compact centers where the services are provided locally; residents will be able to live, work, and play all within walking distance.
+During my tenure as Mayor, I have made the sustainability of the City of Phoenix my central goal.
+Now, the City has become one of the most sustainable cities in the U.S. and is working to be an influence globally by becoming a regenerative and resilient City.
+Take for example our City's action in water stewardship in recycling 84% of the City's wastewater; its nation leading use of alternative fuels for City vehicles; its 32MW of solar on City property, and, most recently, its carbon accreditation program for the City's acclaimed Aviation department.
 Working in tandem with the business community, neighborhoods, and the community at large, along with City staff, I am proud of the City's accomplishments, and the leadership shown across City departments highlighted in this update.

-GREG STANTON

-MAYOR OF PHOENIX

-Under the leadership of the Mayor, City Council and the City Manager, I am pleased to present this year's Sustainability Report highlighting the City's 2050 Environmental Sustainability Goals and recent accomplishments.
+GREG STANTON MAYOR OF PHOENIX the Mayor, City Council and the City Manager, I am pleased to present this year's Sustainability Update highlighting the City's 2050 environmental goals and recent accomplishments.
 It

-pleases me to announce that the City of Phoenix has achieved its goal of a 15 percent reduction in Greenhouse Gas Emissions and is proposing a new goal of a 40% reduction by the year 2025.
-The City departments of Aviation, Office of Environmental Programs, Parks and Recreation, Planning & Development Services, Public Works, Street Transportation, Transit, and Water Services are taking the lead on achieving the goals and working with other departments to identify corresponding social and economic goals.
-The result will be to improve the quality of life for Phoenix residents, all while enhancing nature.
+gives me pleasure to announce that the City of Phoenix has achieved its goal of a 15 percent reduction in Greenhouse Gas Emissions and is proposing a new goal of a 40% reduction by the year 2025.
+The City departments of Aviation, Office of Environmental Programs, Parks and Recreation, Planning and Development Services, Public Works, Street Transportation, Transit, and Water Services are taking the lead on achieving the goals and working with other departments to identify corresponding social and economic goals.
+The result will be to improve the quality of life for all while enhancing nature.

-MARK HARTMAN

-CHIEF SUSTAINABILITY OFFICER
+MARK HARTMAN CHIEF SUSTAINABILITY OFFICER

+RECENT ACCOMPLISHMENTS

+PHOENIX 2015 GENERAL PLAN

+CARBON ACCREDITATION PROGRAM: